FASP-QAT/qat-documentation/docs/user/06-managing-programs-and-versions.md

 ![Version Comparison Interface](/img/media/image112.png)

-_Figure 66: Version Comparison_
+_Version Comparison_

 </div>

 <u>**Using this screen:**</u>

 1. First, select from the output filters from the dropdowns.
 This screen only compares 1 program at a time, but allows the user to compare multiple versions of that program.
 The user has the ability to compare any combination of final and draft versions as well as local and server versions.
 If the version has a \* next to it, this indicates that the version is final.
 The version notes and forecast period will appear greyed out as these are non-editable fields.
-To update these fields, go to ‘Update Version Settings’.
+To update these fields, go to ‘Version Settings’.
 2. Once all dropdowns are selected, a table will appear with data across for both forecast versions that were selected.
 For each planning unit and region combination, the table will show the selected forecast, total forecast quantity for the forecast period, and any forecast notes for that selected forecast.
 Each side of the table represents 1 of the 2 forecast versions selected.
 The top row of the table shows which version the side is showing data for.
 3. This screen can be exported in both PDF and CSV format by clicking the icons in the top right of the page.